Energy-Pathways-Group/GLOceanKit/Matlab/WaveVortexModel/Documentation/ActualDocumentation/PropertyAndMethodTypes.md

-#  Property and method types of the WaveVortexTransform
+#  Property and method types of the WVTransform

 - `WVDimensionAnnotation` instances describe a coordinate dimension.
 - `WVPropertyAnnotation` instances describe a fixed attribute of the flow that is never time-dependent.